CarolKuch/skiBlog/README.md

 * SCSS + Bootstrap.

 ## Development server
-Run `json-server --watch blog-app/db.json`.
+Run `npm run db`.
 The database will start.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Contact